Lisa’s Stage 4 ROS1+ Non-Small Cell Lung Cancer Story

 - 4 cycles

 - Maintenance chemotherapy: bevacizumab (Avastin) + pemetrexed (Alimta)

 - Cycle = 3 weeks

 - Chemotherapy: Cisplatin + bevacizumab (Avastin) + pemetrexed (Alimta)

 How many cycles of chemo did you undergo?

-I underwent four cycles of chemotherapy with Cisplatin, Bevacizumab (Avastin), and Pemetrexed (Alimta).
-Each cycle lasted three weeks.
+I underwent 4 cycles of chemotherapy with cisplatin, bevacizumab (Avastin), and pemetrexed (Alimta).
+Each cycle lasted 3 weeks.

-Because they know Cisplatin is so difficult to tolerate, they give you all sorts of stuff before and after you take it, not just steroids but there’s an extra drug called “Emend” that you take to prevent nausea.
-So I was on all kinds of things to help ameliorate the difficulty of tolerating the chemo.
+Because they know cisplatin is so difficult to tolerate, they give you all sorts of stuff before and after you take it.
+It’s not just steroids, but there’s an extra drug called Emend that you take to prevent nausea.
+I was on all kinds of things to help ameliorate the difficulty of tolerating the chemo.

-For maintenance chemo, they just took out the Cisplatin.
-It was still four cycles, three weeks each.
-The infusion was shorter at around six to eight hours on that first day.
-Altogether, I was on chemotherapy for eight months.
+For maintenance chemo, they just took out the cisplatin.
+It was still 4 cycles, 3 weeks each.
+The infusion was shorter at around 6 to 8 hours on that first day.
+Altogether, I was on chemotherapy for 8 months.

 What were the side effects of chemo?